-A recent survey by CAST found 70% of people agree we should definitely/probably reduce meat consumption, but only 54% feel the same about dairy products.
+A survey by CAST found 70 per cent of people agree we should definitely/probably reduce meat consumption, but only 54 per cent feel the same about dairy products.

-Prof Whitmarsh also says the marketing of the health benefits of dairy, particularly towards children, is a factor in the slower uptake of people replacing dairy.
+Prof Whitmarsh also said the marketing of the health benefits of dairy, particularly towards children, is a factor in the slower uptake of people replacing dairy.

-Dr David Rose, an associate Professor of Agricultural Innovation and Extension at the University of Reading, says there is little education about the carbon costs of dairy among the UK public.
+Dr David Rose, an associate Professor of Agricultural Innovation and Extension at the University of Reading, said there is little education about the carbon costs of dairy among the UK public.

 “It’s partially linked to what the press is focussed on,” Dr Rose said.
 “There is an increasing understanding of the impact of beef and lamb, but rarely is dairy mentioned.”

 “If you are concerned about food miles and environmental impact of food produced on the other side of the world you can shop locally.

 “It’s important to distinguish UK meat and dairy and non-UK meat and dairy.
 The environmental impact of grass-fed UK beef is less than beef from overseas.”

 Prof Whitmarsh said part of the problem is that there are many alternatives to meat and milk, like oat and soy milk and plant-based burgers, but cheese alternatives are thin on the ground.

 Dr Rose’s assessment is blunter: “Alternative cheese tastes rubbish.

 “Cheese seems to be the one that people really struggle with.
 It’s in the hands of scientists to invent and provide a decent alternative.”